mongodb/terraform-provider-mongodbatlas/docs/resources/cluster.md

 ```
 <br> &#8226; Changes to cluster configurations can affect costs.
 Before making changes, please see [Billing](https://docs.atlas.mongodb.com/billing/).
 <br> &#8226; If your Atlas project contains a custom role that uses actions introduced in a specific MongoDB version, you cannot create a cluster with a MongoDB version less than that version unless you delete the custom role.

--> **NOTE:** Groups and projects are synonymous terms.
-You may find group_id in the official documentation.

--> **NOTE:** A network container is created for a cluster to reside in.
-To use this container with another resource, such as peering, reference the computed`container_id` attribute on the cluster.

--> **NOTE:** To enable Cluster Extended Storage Sizes use the `is_extended_storage_sizes_enabled` parameter in the [mongodbatlas_project resource](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/project).

--> **NOTE:** If Backup Compliance Policy is enabled for the project for which this backup schedule is defined, you cannot modify the backup schedule for an individual cluster below the minimum requirements set in the Backup Compliance Policy.
-See [Backup Compliance Policy Prohibited Actions and Considerations](https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy/#configure-a-backup-compliance-policy).

--> **NOTE:** The Low-CPU instance clusters are prefixed with `R`, i.e. `R40`.
-For complete list of Low-CPU instance clusters see Cluster Configuration Options under each Cloud Provider (https://www.mongodb.com/docs/atlas/reference/cloud-providers/).

 ## Example Usage